riglab/Remote-Brainstorming-Omron-Robotic-Arm/README.md

 9) If everything connects and activates successfully, you are ready for the next section!

-## Drawing Area Setting and Calibration
+## Robot Control
-The way the program sets up the robot is to define a drawing area on a flate plane with three points: #righttop, #leftbottom, and #rightbottom.
-In this section, you will learn how to calibrate these three points and have the program remember them.
+Before starting to run the program, you should know the orientation of the robot and the two ways we will be using here to move the robot.

 ### Orientation
 - **x Direction**: Red arrow, toward the front of the robot.